gluser1357/jerseyissues/readme.txt

 a) on packaged Jetty Server:
 - mvn clean package
-- start JettyClient on port
+- start JettyServer on port 8080

 b) on Tomcat 10.1 Server:
 - install a Tomcat Server 10.1 instance with default settings (requires Java 17)